CreadDiscans/ServiceDesigner/TUTORIAL.md

 > }
 > ```
 > * Just call **renderPart** as _arrow function expression_ to prevent occuring an error.
-> * It will return all the same component even though _name_ value would be different.
+> * If you just return some component, it will return all the same component even though it's _name_ value is different.

 > ```css
 > renderPart = (name:any) => {